Richard Powers: Novels

 Powers learned computer programming at Illinois as a user of PLATO and moved to Boston to work as a programmer.
-One Saturday in 1980, Powers saw the 1914 photograph "Young Farmers" by August Sander at the Museum of Fine Arts, Boston and was so inspired that he quit his job two days later to write a novel about the people in the photograph.
-Powers spent the next two years writing the book, Three Farmers on Their Way to a Dance, which was published by William Morrow in 1985.
+One Saturday in 1980, Powers saw the 1914 photograph "Young Farmers" by August Sander at the Museum of Fine Arts, Boston.
+He was so inspired that he quit his job two days later to write a novel about the people in the photograph.

+Powers worked for two years on his debut novel, Three Farmers on Their Way to a Dance, which was published by William Morrow in 1985.
 It comprises three alternating threads: a novella featuring the three young men in the photo during World War I, a technology magazine editor who is obsessed with the photo, and the author's critical and historical musings about the mechanics of photography and the life of Henry Ford.
-It was a National Book Critics Circle Award finalist, and received Rosenthal Award from the American Academy and Institute of Arts and Letters.
-It also received a Special Citation from PEN Hemingway Awards.
+It was a National Book Critics Circle Award finalist, and received the Rosenthal Award from the American Academy and Institute of Arts and Letters.
+It also received a Special Citation from the PEN/Hemingway Awards.

 Powers moved to the Netherlands, where he wrote Prisoner's Dilemma about The Walt Disney Company and nuclear warfare.

 He followed with The Gold Bug Variations about genetics, music, and computer science.
 It was a National Book Critics Circle Award finalist.

-In 1993, Powers wrote Operation Wandering Soul about an agonized young pediatrician.
+In 1993, Powers wrote Operation Wandering Soul about, among other things, a genetic condition that causes accelerated aging, and an agonized young surgical trainee.
 It was a finalist for the National Book Award.

 In 1995, Powers published the Pygmalion story Galatea 2.2 about an artificial intelligence experiment gone awry.
 It was a National Book Critics Circle Award finalist.

 In 1998, Powers wrote Gain about a 150-year-old chemical company and a woman who lives near one of its plants and succumbs to ovarian cancer.
 It won the James Fenimore Cooper Prize for Best Historical Fiction in 1999.